-Greg Merkley works for the Kellogg School of Management as an associate director of case publishing.
+Greg Merkley works for the Kellogg School of Management as the Director of Case Publishing.
 In that role he collaborates with Kellogg faculty to develop and publish case studies that are used in courses at Kellogg and other business schools around the world.

 A 1984 graduate of Kellogg, Greg previously was part of the leadership team at Verio, a Japanese-owned provider of web hosting services, where he was responsible for the commercial relationship between the company and its parent company and largest strategic partner and customer, NTT Communications.